daniel-dqsdatalabs/grafana-on-azure/README.md

 # grafana-on-azure
-running the grafana container on an Azure App
+running the grafana container on an Azure App (Real-Time Monitoring with Grafana)